aptech/docs/docs/cc/data-cleaning.rst

 :doc:`../shiftr`               Shifts rows of a matrix, filling in holes with a specified value.
 :doc:`../subscat`              Changes the values in a vector depending on the category a particular element falls in.
 :doc:`../substute`             Substitutes new values for old values in a matrix, depending on the outcome of a logical expression.
-:doc:`../vec`                  Stacks columns of a matrix to form a single column.
+:doc:`../vecvecr`              Stacks columns or rows of a matrix to form a single column.
 :doc:`../vech`                 Reshapes the lower triangular portion of a symmetric matrix into a column vector.
-:doc:`../vecr`                 Stacks rows of a matrix to form a single column.
 :doc:`../xpnd`                 Expands a column vector into a symmetric matrix.
 =========================      ==================================================================